Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/12-css-modules/README.md

 }
 ```

-- Let's go to use this style in `AverageComponent`:
+- Let's go and use this style in `AverageComponent`:

 _./src/averageComponent.tsx_